titopandub/trino_mcp/README.md

 Model Context Protocol server for Trino, providing AI models with structured access to Trino's distributed SQL query engine.

 ⚠️ **EARLY DEVELOPMENT STAGE (v0.1)** ⚠️
 This project is in early development with many features still being implemented and tested.
+Feel free to fork and contribute!
 Use accordingly.

 ## Features